No idea ends up where it started.

 View Your Notifications

 Click the Notifications Icon in the top right navigation bar to open the Notifications drawer.
-You can view Drafts here as well.
+You can view Drafts (all unpublished assumptions and evidence) here as well.

 NOTE: Be sure to update your Notification Preferences via your Profile Icon to ensure you're notified when there's an update in your project!